Seawolf Shop

 Nowadays, kanglings are mostly made from different materials such as wood, resin or yak bone.
 The kangling here in our shop is made from yak bone and is thus a very close resemblance to the ones made from human bone.

 Length is approximately 34 centimeters.
-Weight is approximately 408 grams.
+Weight is 408 grams.